devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - Don't support dynamic file size.
 - Using the `update-file-system` command, you can use AWS SDK or CLI to programmatically increase the size of the FSx file system.
+- Can be Single-AZ or Multi-AZ.
+- You can use Use AWS DataSync to copy data to a new Amazon FSx file system that uses a Multi-AZ deployment type to migrate from a Single-AZ.
+After copying, point the applications to use the new Amazon FSx share.
+It is not possible to update the deployment type of the FSx file system once it is created.

 ## AWS Organizations